shalinsingh818/CS460EmergencyHospitalDB/notes/models/main.md

 | end_time       | Ending time of the appointment                                                    |
 | room_number    | Room that the appointment is taking place in.
 (Possible one to many relationship) |

+## Diagnosis
+Create a model

+## Billing
+1. Include how much a scan/procedure costs
+2. Bill goes to the patient
+3. User permissions for billing department
+4. Include information if patient is adult/child age and provide information for the parent
+5. Fixed rate for room
+6. Bill Deadline